AqwamCreates/DataPredict/docs/HighValueProjectTutorials.md

     * Simple Play Time Maximization Model

     * Deep Play Time Maximization Model

+  * The least riskiest model out there for play time maximization, but takes the longest time to implement.

   * Minimal implementation takes a minimum of 6 hours using DataPredict™.